ashen007/LearningGen/02-gen/01-problems-and-how-to-solve.md

 - even through gen has multiple PPL, they all generate the same abstract data types but has different tradeoffs
 - gen's design allows to more efficient implementations of abstract data types and analyzing, compiling, optimizing and high-level user inference code

+#### 2.2.3. how gen differ from other systems

+- provide comparable abstract data types for probabilistic models and execution traces
+- supports multiple interoperable PPL
+- supports lot of efficient inference techniques
+- supports custom proposal distributions (a proposal distribution is used to enable sampling from a known distribution)